About HMP YOI Peterborough

 HMP YOI Peterborough is the only purpose-built prison in the country to accommodate both male and female prisoners, who are kept separate at all times.
 The prison also has a mother and baby unit on site.

-Our objective is to provide a safe and secure living and working environment for residents in our care.
+Our objective is to provide a safe and secure living and working environment for prisoners in our care.
 Our aim is to reduce reoffending through the provision of a rehabilitative culture, offering education and training opportunities, together with support from agencies both within and outside the prison.

 Our Outside Links centre provides a vital point of contact and support for those who have been released from custody, helping them to take the first steps towards building a new life in the community.